 What if Yuki were a typical American actress/singer?
 By her mid-twenties she would be too skanky with the stink of a series of celebrity boyfriends.
 Hey you Jerkwads — hands off Yuki!!! … Yuki’s karma is pure.
 In fact, her name means “snow”!

-Still a virgin, at her age, with that BODY that is just built for lovin’ … Jesus H. Christ … er … I mean, Siddhartha B. Gautama! … I will be her one and only.
+Still a virgin, at her age, with that BODY she has,– that is just built for lovin’ … Jesus H. Christ … er … I mean, Siddhartha B. Gautama! … I will be her one and only.
 Mine, all mine …

 There is something special about that.